 Radicalization dynamics are mediated by cognitive, emotional, and “nonrelational diffusion” mechanisms that differ from the positive expectations associated with the collaborative and deliberative benefits associated with civil society.
 For example, authors like Petersen (2011) demonstrate that social movement actors can use emotions strategically in pursuit of both nonviolent and violent aims.
-Much of his analysis of the conflict dynamics during the dissolution of Yugoslavia underlines how political entrepreneurs and social movement actors mobilized rooted feelings of resentment, stigma, and fear among local communities to stir violent sentiments, induce the radicalization of militants, and legitimize the commitment of atrocities.
+Much of his analysis of the conflict dynamics during the dissolution of Yugoslavia underlines how political entrepreneurs and social movement actors mobilized rooted feelings of resentment, stigma, and fear among local communities to stir up violent sentiments, induce the radicalization of militants, and legitimize the commitment of atrocities.
 Insurgent groups, such as Albanian rebels in South Serbia and Macedonia, escalated violence to encourage repression by Serbian forces, seeking to encourage (successfully) the intervention of Western countries in their support.
-Similarly, Weyland (2012) and Hale (2013) have argued that the rapid cascading of Arab Spring protests responded not so much to coordinated transnational activism, but to heuristic shortcuts facilitated by the reach of social media—shortcuts that amplified demonstration effects and inspired emulation, and that resulted in over-confidence and the minimization of risks by activists in countries as different as Tunisia and the Gulf monarchies.
+Similarly, Weyland (2012) and Hale (2013) have argued that the rapid cascading of Arab Spring protests responded not so much to coordinated transnational activism but to heuristic shortcuts facilitated by the reach of social media—shortcuts that amplified demonstration effects and inspired emulation and that resulted in overconfidence and the minimization of risks by activists in countries as different as Tunisia and the Gulf monarchies.

-These example also indicate that mass mobilization can also perform indirect “signaling” functions that may input into escalation.
-For example, violent disruption is often used by activist groups to lower the fear of participation of bystanders and reveal the limits of state power, confronting authorities with the “Dictator’s dilemma” of whether to increase repression and face backlash, or to moderate and look weak—which may also incentivize further contention and escalation (Francisco 2005; Johnston 2014).
-At the same time, the level of social turmoil as well as the excessive use of repression can signal to other elites (and external actors) the level of power or legitimacy of incumbent authorities, contributing to potential elite competition and defection (Trejo 2014).
-In turn, patterns of elite defection, polarization, and mass mobilization, intersect to condition the direction revolutionary radicalization may assume, particularly if relevant elites such as security forces defect, and in terms of whether the goals of the emerging revolutionary coalition remain narrow (i.e. the removal of the incumbent) or are broadened.
+These examples also indicate that mass mobilization can perform indirect “signaling” functions that may contribute to escalation.
+For example, violent disruption is often used by activist groups to lower the fear of participation among bystanders and reveal the limits of state power, confronting authorities with the “dictator’s dilemma” of whether to increase repression and face backlash or to moderate and look weak—which may also incentivize further contention and escalation (Francisco 2005; Johnston 2014).
+At the same time, the level of social turmoil, as well as the excessive use of repression, can signal to other elites (and external actors) the level of power or legitimacy of incumbent authorities, contributing to potential elite competition and defection (Trejo 2014).
+In turn, patterns of elite defection, polarization, and mass mobilization intersect to condition the direction revolutionary radicalization may take, particularly if relevant elites such as security forces defect, as well as whether the goals of the emerging revolutionary coalition remain narrow (i.e. the removal of the incumbent) or are broadened.
 At the same time, even if the toppling of an incumbent is achieved relatively early on, this power shift could incentivize additional violence, as “all kinds of behaviors that had been suppressed under the old regime may burst forth in the new air of freedom” (Goldstone 2009, 23).
-In this situation, variables such as the degree of difference among members of the revolutionary coalition, the chances of survival of the post-revolutionary regime, and, last but not least, the intervention of other states and foreign actors, can contribute to steer relatively peaceful contentious mobilizations into more problematic trajectories.
+In this situation, variables such as the degree of difference among members of the revolutionary coalition, the chances of survival of the post-revolutionary regime, and last but not least, the intervention of other states and foreign actors, can contribute to steering relatively peaceful contentious mobilizations into more problematic trajectories.